Full API

 must be one of the explicitly defined supported configurations:x ∈ pair_vars

 .
-It is utilized to directly declare the tuples that are valid and should be included in the solution space.
+It is utilized to directly declare the configurations that are valid and should be included in the solution space.

 concept(:supports, x; pair_vars)